airvlab/cathsim/README.md

 ## Mesh Processing

-You can use a custom aorta by making use of V-HACD convex decomposition.
+In order to use a custom aorta, it has to be processed using convex decomposition.
+This can be done using V-HACD or a preferred method.
 To do so, you can use stl2mjcf, available [here](https://github.com/tudorjnu/stl2mjcf).
 You can quickly install the tool with:

 ```bash
 pip install git+git@github.com:tudorjnu/stl2mjcf.git